Volvo 850

-Volvo’s 850, first introduced in 1992, is almost legendary for its list of firsts and set the stage for many of Volvo’s subsequent vehicles.
+Volvo’s 850, first introduced in 1992, is legendary for its list of firsts, and set the stage for many of Volvo’s subsequent vehicles with a front-wheel-drive/5-cylinder transverse engine format.
+It was the result of the Galaxy project, which got its name because… it was aiming for the stars [groan].
+The 850 was the first car from Volvo available with AWD.

-The 850 was the company’s first foray into front-wheel drive (in the US) and all-wheel drive in a later update.
-The 850 also introduced side impact airbags to the world.
-On top of all that, Volvo’s first dip into high performance vehicles came with the T-5R 850 in 1995, their turbo version of the 850.
+The 850 was the company’s first foray into front-wheel drive in the US.
+With the 850, Volvo introduced side impact airbags to the world.
+On top of all that, Volvo’s first dip into high performance vehicles came with the T-5R 850 in 1995.

 Volvo 850 History

 In model year 1992 (1993 for North American markets), Volvo replaced the aging 700-series and 240 with the all-new 850.
-We already mentioned that this was a car of firsts and this offering broke new ground for both Volvo as well as the auto industry at large.
-It was the company’s first US front-wheel drive model, first to feature their legendary 5-cylinder engine, as well as AWD drive later on in 1996.
+This was a car of firsts — a bit of a gamble for Volvo — and this offering broke new ground for both Volvo as well as the auto industry at large.
+It was the company’s first to feature their legendary 5-cylinder engine.

 Not only that, beginning with the 850, Volvo was the first auto manufacturer to add side airbags for additional safety.
-The side airbags were part of Volvo’s new Side Impact Protection System (SIPS) that included not only the airbags but reinforced pillars and a latticed honeycomb structure inside the doors to spread impact forces across a greater area.
+The side airbags were part of Volvo’s new Side Impact Protection System (SIPS example from a member) that included not only the airbags but reinforced pillars and a latticed honeycomb structure inside the doors to spread impact forces across a greater area.
 Volvo has equipped every vehicle they’ve manufactured with SIPS since its introduction in model year 1992.

 The 850 came in both a sedan and wagon version, with both the base and GLT trim levels enjoying a dual-overhead-cam, 20-valve, 168-horsepower 2.4-liter inline 5-cylinder engine under the hood.

-After first introducing the 850, Volvo frequently updated the car, adding a turbo version in model year 1994, a performance version in 1995 (the T5-R), and an AWD version in 1996.
-The 1997 850 was the last 850.
+After first introducing the 850, Volvo frequently updated the car, adding a turbo version in model year 1994, a performance version in 1995 (the T-5R), and an AWD version in 1996.
+The 1997 850 was the last year for the model.
 The next year it was given a substantial refreshing both on the inside and outside, and was reborn as the V70 (wagon) and S70 (sedan).

 Driver- and passenger-side airbags were standard, as were 4-wheel ABS disc brakes.
 Traction control was an option.